cbl/blade-script/README.md

 production and each script tag is only included once all without running a compiler separately.
 Also only required scripts are included.

-Additionally there is the possibility to use transpilers like [babel](https://babeljs.io/).
+Additionally there is the possibility to add transpilers like [babel](https://babeljs.io/).

 ## Installation